East Side Access: Origins

 Construction on the project began in 1969.
-Four 38 ft prefabricated sections of the 63rd Street Tunnel were constructed under the East River, the first of which was delivered in May 1971.
+Four 38 ft prefabricated sections of the 63rd Street Tunnel were constructed in Delaware and towed the East River, the first of which was delivered in May 1971.
 That first section was lowered into place on August 29, 1971, and the last section was lowered on March 14, 1972.
 The double-deck, 3140 ft tunnel under the East River was "holed through" on October 10, 1972, with the separate sections of tunnels being connected.
 The estimated cost of the project was $341 million, and the MTA applied for $227 million in Federal funds.

 Plans to build the Manhattan terminal in the Turtle Bay neighborhood were opposed by residents who feared it would change the neighborhood and bring traffic congestion; they suggested it be built at Grand Central instead.
 MTA officials countered that there were too many rail lines at Grand Central, and that adding the LIRR would further strain the Lexington Avenue Line.
 If it were on Third Avenue, passengers would have been more inclined to use the Second Avenue Subway, which was partially under construction at the time.
 On April 16, 1973, a Federal directive directed New York State to consider expanding and modernizing Grand Central before building the new terminal under Third Avenue.

 Preliminary planning for the Metropolitan Transportation Center had been completed by January 1975.
 Due to continued opposition to the Transportation Center, a "Grand Central Alternative" was published in September 1976.
 It called for the LIRR to use Grand Central Terminal's lower level instead.
 In 1977, the MTA's board of directors voted to use Grand Central as the terminal for the proposed LIRR route.